 Contact: Michelle Benson, Assistant Director for Research Integrity and Compliance, firstname.lastname@example.org

 Columbia's centrally-managed High Performance Computing (HPC) resources on the Morningside campus are housed in the Shared Research Computing Facility (SRCF).
-The University's machine - Habanero - is comprised of 200 computer systems, a high speed local network, and a parallel storage server.
-One dozen systems include GPU hardware accelerators, allowing certain highly parallelized applications to achieve performance levels far beyond what would be possible on conventional hardware.
+The University's machines - Terremoto and Habanero - are comprised of 439 computer systems, a high speed local network, and parallel storage servers.
+Thirty nine of the systems include GPU hardware accelerators, allowing certain highly parallelized applications to achieve performance levels far beyond what would be possible on conventional hardware.
 The service is managed by CUIT's Research Computing Services staff under the guidance of a faculty-led committee responsible for overseeing operations.

-31 groups are active buyers and users of the Habanero machine, representing disciplinary investigations spanning astronomy, biochemistry, data science, engineering, neuroscience, oceanography, physics, statistics, and many others.
+Over 50 research groups and departments are active buyers and users Columbia's High Performance Computing service, representing disciplinary investigations spanning astronomy, biochemistry, data science, engineering, neuroscience, oceanography, physics, statistics, and many others.